valencia21/valencia21.github.io/_posts/2022-06-08-statistical-rethinking-notes.markdown

 ![Possible Ways](https://raw.githubusercontent.com/valencia21/valencia21.github.io/master/_site/assets/img/2022-06-08/possible_ways.png){: style="text-align:center"}
 {: refdef}

-It turns out that, if you know the prior number of ways to produce [B,W,B], you can use this information to update on a 4th pick by multiplying the "prior" number of ways by the number of ways of producing the 4th pick.
+It turns out that, if you know the "prior" number of ways to produce [B,W,B], you can use this information to update on a 4th pick by multiplying the prior by the number of ways of producing the 4th pick.
 The example below shows the 4th pick as [B].

 {:refdef: style="text-align: center;"}
 ![Updating](https://raw.githubusercontent.com/valencia21/valencia21.github.io/master/_site/assets/img/2022-06-08/update.png){: style="text-align:center"}
 {: refdef}

-This is formalized by the following formula, where ∝ means "as a proportion of":
+This is formalized below, where ∝ means "as a proportion of":

 {:refdef: style="text-align: center;"}
 ![Plausibility Formula](https://raw.githubusercontent.com/valencia21/valencia21.github.io/master/_site/assets/img/2022-06-08/plausibility.png){: style="text-align:center"}